okaneco1/SL_experimental1/README.md

 ### Methods

 Sea lamprey were fed lake trout in a controlled setting at three temperatures (5, 10, and 15°C).
-After seven days of feeding, lamprey were then separated into five fasting period groups (0, 5, 10, 20, and 30 days) prior to collection of dietary samples.
+After seven days of feeding, lamprey were then separated into five fasting period groups (0, 5, 10, 20, and 30 days) before dietary samples were collected..
-Dietary DNA was collected via a swab, extracted, amplified, barcoded and sequenced.
+Dietary DNA was collected via a swab, extracted, amplified, barcoded, and sequenced.